glassandboxb/notes/README.md

 7. Stay organized: Keep your workspace clean and organized, as well as your code.
 When you spend less time searching for files or debugging code,you can spend moretime actually completing tasks.
 8. Take breaks: While it' is importantto stay motivated, don' t forget to take breaks throughout the day.
 Taking short breaks can improve your focus and productivity, leading to a more effective workday.
 9. Continuously learn and grow: As a programmer, there is always more tolearn and new technologies to explore.
 Keeping up with the latest trends and techniques canhelp you become a better developer and adapt to the ever-changing world of technology.

+# 2023-12-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can wait.
+By prioritizing your work, you can make sure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or distractions.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make adjustments as needed.